infinitered/ignite-webview/README.md

 ## Sponsor

 Sponsored by [Infinite Red](https://infinite.red/reactnative), a mobile and web design and development agency.
+[View our Github](https://github.com/infinitered) for more great Ignite projects.

 ## Core Contributors